itsyourap/Spring-Crud/README.md

 - **Database:**
   - MySQL - A relational database management system.

+- **Container:**
+  - Docker - An open platform for developing, shipping, and running applications.

 ## How does a Spring based CRUD operation works?

 A Spring-based CRUD (Create, Read, Update, Delete) operation typically involves creating a web application that performs these basic database operations.
 Here, I'll provide a simple example using Spring Boot and Spring Data JPA for data persistence.